fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 breadcrumb: [["Home", "/"], ["Real-time Charts"]]
 ---

+> This chart type belongs to FusionWidgets XT.

 Real-time Charts

 Real-time charts, also known as data streaming charts, are charts that automatically update themselves after every `n` seconds, without any page refreshes, by getting new data from the server.